BreakellrZ/Escape_Room/readme.md

 ## Credit
 I would first like to thank my code institute mentor, Brian O'Hare, for guiding me and providing tips and feedback during this project.

-- I would like to credit 'Love Running' provided by Code Institute.
+- I would like to credit hhe 'Love Running' project provided by Code Institute.
 Love running provided me with inspiration for both the navigation dropdown menu and the footer on my website.

 - I would like to credit [Gencraft](https://gencraft.com/generate) for providing me with AI generated images which I used for my main background images.